Attendance

-Each week the class with the best attendance looks after the Beever Best Weekly Attendance Trophy.
-The class with the best punctuality is also rewarded with the Beever Best Weekly Punctuality Trophy.
+Each week the class with the best attendance is awarded the ‘Beever Best Weekly Attendance Trophy’ in our celebration assembly and the winning class earns an extra 5 minutes playtime the following week.
+The class with the best punctuality is also rewarded with the ‘Beever Best Weekly Punctuality Trophy’.

 We will consider parent requests for special leave only if there are exceptional circumstances and it is completely unavoidable.
 Evidence will be required to be provided in all cases.